bukowskis/raidis/README.md

 # How does it work?

 Whenever you call `Raidis.redis`, the connectivity to the remote redis server is monitored.
-If connectivity problems occur, or you're trying to make write-calls to a Redis slave, a `Raidis::ConnectionError` is raised.
+If connectivity problems occur, or you're trying to make write-calls to a Redis slave, Raidis will immediately reload the `/etc/redis_master` file and try to perform the call to Redis again (hoping to have connected to a working redis server this time).
+If that second attempt failed (or you set `config.retries` to `0`) a `Raidis::ConnectionError` is raised.

+You should not have too many retries, because you don't want the end user's browser to hang and wait too long.
+That's where the `#available?` feature comes in.
 As soon as one of those connection errors occurs, the global variable `Raidis.available?` turns from `true` to `false` and any further damage can be mitigated, by simply not making any further calls to redis.
 You should inform your end-users about the outage in a friendly manner.
 E.g. like so:

 ```ruby
 if Raidis.available?